 Yet to sign up for the ISSA nutrition cert?
 My site visitors get a special discount here.
 You can even get this nutrition cert for free with the purchase of their personal trained cert (an excellent combo).

 - Describe and define the main terms that relate to the dietary and food supplement claims.

 - Know the types of evidence needed for the FDA to support certain claims.

-- Be able to talk about the function and the structure claims and the scientific evidence that relates.
+- Be able to talk about the function, structure claims, and related scientific evidence.

 - Find the difference in function and structure claims and drug and disease claims.

 Claims for Foods and Dietary Supplements

 There are three categories of claims: health, nutrient content, and structure/function.